mhhollomon/gertrude/README.md

 - case/when/then/else - you may have multiple when/then pairs.
 - `nvl(value, ...)` first non-null value is returned.
 - (not) IN statement
+- IS (NOT) NULL

+#### DATA VARS
+Special variables that let you get certain system information

+##### CURRENT_TIMESTAMP
+Local date/time of the server in ISO format.
+This is a string, not a date type.

+##### CURRENT_UTC_TIMESTAMP
+current date/time in UTC in ISO format.
+Note, the timezone offset are not a part of the returned string.

 #### STRING HANDLING
 ##### concatenate